T-34

 The T-34 was the mainstay of the Soviet Red Army armoured forces throughout the war.
 Its general specifications remained nearly unchanged until early 1944, when it received a firepower upgrade with the introduction of the greatly improved T-34-85 variant.
 Its production method was continuously refined and rationalized to meet the needs of the Eastern Front, making the T-34 quicker and cheaper to produce.
 The Soviets ultimately built over 80,000 T-34s of all variants, allowing steadily greater numbers to be fielded despite the loss of tens of thousands in combat against the German Wehrmacht.

 Replacing many light and medium tanks in Red Army service, it was the most-produced tank of the war, as well as the second most-produced tank of all time (after its successor, the T-54/T-55 series).
-With 44,900 lost during the war, it also suffered the most tank losses ever.
+With 44,900 lost or damaged during the war, it also suffered the most tank losses ever.
 Its development led directly to the T-44, then the T-54 and T-55 series of tanks, which in turn evolved into the later T-62, that form the armoured core of many modern armies.
-T-34 variants were widely exported after World War II, and as recently as 2010 more than 130 were still in service.
+T-34 variants were widely exported after World War II, and as recently as 2023 more than 80 T-34s were still in service.